yanxifang/Gov-1347/_posts/2020-11-23-Model-Reflection.md

 - **avg_delta_inc**: The average of three different percent changes in state-level total personal income: from the 4th quarter of the year before election year to the 1st quarter of election year, from the 1st to 2nd quarter of election year, and from the 2nd to 3rd quarter of election year.
 This data is from the [U.S. Bureau of Economic Analysis (BEA)](https://apps.bea.gov/regional/downloadzip.cfm).
 For 2020, I only used the average of the first two changes mentioned, since third-quarter state-level total personal income for 2020 is not yet available.
 - **candidate_pv**: The predicted percent of the popular vote received by the incumbent candidate.

 This model resulted in a prediction of `274 EVs` for Trump and `255 EVs` for Biden, with both Maine and Nebraska's electoral votes unalloted due to their unique apportioning systems.
+The model only predicted both the outcome and vote share for 25 states; to account for the concept of "safe states", the model only provides a binary outcome for the remaining 25 states (plus DC).
 This is visualized below:

 ![Final Prediction Statebins](https://yanxifang.github.io/Gov-1347/images/final_prediction_statebins.png)